Reviews You Can Rely On

 On Your Person

 Another option for transport style is carrying your lock on your person or in a bike bag (like panniers or a handlebar bag).
-This method opens your doors to all sorts of locks but is limited by the amount of weight you want to carry.
-U-locks range in weight but expect 3-4 lbs in your messenger bag or panniers.
-The Hiplok Original: Superbright is our favorite model to wear.
-It has a hook and loop closure that feeds through the backside of the padlock and back on itself, creating a belt to wear while commuting.
-Although chains with padlocks are criticized for being too heavy, the Hiplok model is roughly the same weight as a heavy-duty U-lock.
-An average-sized person can likely handle 4 lbs wrapped around the hips better than that same weight in a backpack.
-That said, no one is going to want to throw the Hiplok over their spandex jersey before a training ride.
+This method opens your doors to all sorts of locks but is limited by the weight you want to carry.
+U-locks range in weight but expect three or four pounds in your messenger bag or panniers.
+Some locks can be worn as a belt while commuting and weigh roughly the same weight as a heavy-duty U-lock.
+An average-sized person can likely handle four pounds wrapped around the hips better than that same weight in a backpack.

 bike lock - our far and away favorite for portable chain lock is the hiplok...